hansroh/skitai/README.rst

 Both can access to http://127.0.0.1:5000/get?url=https%3A//pypi.python.org/pypi .

-If you are familar to Flask then use it, otherwise choose any WSGI container you like include Skitai-Saddle.
+If you are familar to Flask then use it, otherwise choose any WSGI container you like include Skito-Saddle.

-Again note that if you want to use WAS services in your WSGI containers (not Skitai-Saddle), you should import was.
+Again note that if you want to use WAS services in your WSGI containers (not Skito-Saddle), you should import was.

 .. code:: python